-The 2006 Consolidated HMS FMP used information from the Wilson et al. (1998) study for the 1999 FMP for Atlantic Tunas, Swordfish and Sharks that investigated the social and cultural characteristics of fishing communities in five states and one U.S. territory: Massachusetts, New Jersey, North Carolina, Florida, Louisiana, and Puerto Rico.
+The 2006 Consolidated HMS FMP used information from the 1998 Wilson et al. study for the 1999 FMP for Atlantic Tunas, Swordfish and Sharks that investigated the social and cultural characteristics of fishing communities in five states and one U.S. territory: Massachusetts, New Jersey, North Carolina, Florida, Louisiana, and Puerto Rico.
 These areas were selected because they each had important fishing communities that could be affected by the 1999 FMP and Atlantic Billfish Amendment, and because they are fairly evenly spread along the Atlantic and Gulf coasts and the Caribbean.
 In addition, the 2006 Consolidated HMS FMP used information gathered under the contract with the Virginia Institute of Marine Science (VIMS) at the College of William and Mary to re-evaluate several of the baseline communities (Kirkley, 2005).
 The VIMS study gathered a profile of basic sociological information for the principal states involved with the Atlantic shark fishery.
 From the 255 communities identified as involved in the 2001 commercial fishery, Amendment 1 to the 1999 FMP for Atlantic Tunas, Swordfish and Sharks focused on specific towns based on shark landings data, the size of the shark fishing fleet, the relationship between the geographic communities and the fishing fleets, and the existence of other community studies.
 While the recreational fishery is an important component in the shark fishery, participation and landings were not documented in a manner that allowed community identification.
-Wilson, et al. (1998), selected only the recreational fisheries found within the commercial fishing communities for a profile due to the lack of community-based data for the sport fishery.
+Wilson, et al., selected only the recreational fisheries found within the commercial fishing communities for a profile due to the lack of community-based data for the sport fishery.
 A detailed description of additional information used in the community profiles analysis can be found in Section 9.2.2 of the Consolidated HMS FMP.
 Several other chapters in this document include information that addresses the requirements described in section 9.1.
-In addition to the community profile information found in the Consolidated HMS FMP, a recent report was completed by MRAG Americas, Inc. and Jepson (2008) titled Updated Profiles for HMS Dependent Fishing Communities (Appendix E).
-This report includes updated community profiles and new social impacts assessments for HMS fishing communities along the Atlantic and Gulf of Mexico coasts.
-Please refer to the Economic Evaluation in Chapter 6, the Regulatory Impact Review (RIR) in Chapter 7, and the Final Regulatory Flexibility Analysis (FRFA) in Chapter 8.
+Please refer to the Description of the Affected Environment in Chapter 3, the Economic Evaluation in Chapter 6, the Regulatory Impact Review (RIR) in Chapter 7, and the Initial Regulatory Flexibility Analysis (IRFA) in Chapter 8.
 Furthermore, each of the management alternative suites in Chapter 4 includes an assessment of the potential social and economic impacts associated with the proposed alternatives.
+The preferred alternative suite was selected to minimize economic impacts and provide for the sustained participation of fishing communities, while taking the necessary actions to rebuild overfished fisheries as required by the Magnuson-Stevens Act.